Skip to main content

 By definition a goal is an aim or desired result, or also the destination of a journey.
 However, for businesses it goes far beyond that and goals are a crucial part of any business plan.

-When defining your property’s business goals, a few simple questions need to be answered: Where?
+When defining your hotel business goals, a few simple questions need to be answered: Where?
 When?
 How?
 Who?

 • Where do you want your business to be?
 For example, you may want to increase direct bookings by 20%.